aspose-tex/Aspose.TeX-API-References/english/net/aspose.tex.presentation.pdf/pdfdevice/pdfdevice/_index.md

 ## PdfDevice(Stream) {#constructor_1}

-Creates new instance.
+Creates a new instance.
 The output file will be written to specified stream.

 ```csharp
 public PdfDevice(Stream stream)